Book a luxury suite f0r an Oakland Athletics game at the Oakland Coliseum today!

 Winners of nine World Series titles over the years, the Oakland Athletics have captured 15 American League pennants out of their 18 postseason appearances.
 Out of those 18 playoff trips, only two were via a Wild Card Berth.
 The other 16 were through winning the AL West title.
 This success gives little consolation to the current fan base, however, as their last trip to the Fall Classic was in 1990 and their last championship was in 1989.

 Today’s squad would like to advance to the World Series again, while avoiding a natural disaster.
-Manager Bob Melvin has his hands full following two seasons with more than 90 losses.
+Manager Bob Melvin has his hands full following three losing seasons.
 The goal for this year is to shake the past few seasons off and start fresh.
-The young pitching staff featuring Sonny Gray, Sean Manaea, Andrew Triggs, and Jharel Cotton will be instrumental in putting together a winning season.
+The young pitching staff featuring Sean Manaea, Andrew Triggs, and Daniel Mengden will be instrumental in putting together a winning season.
+Jharel Cotton will miss the season after undergoing Tommy John surgery.

 Success in Oakland is something that the fans have come to expect.
+Melvin and company had better figure out a way to turn this team into contenders before the patrons of the Oakland-Alameda County Coliseum grow too restless.
 Among those most remembered for the mark they left on baseball fans in this Bay City are Tony LaRussa, Mark McGwire, Jose Canseco, Dennis Eckersley, Reggie Jackson, Catfish Hunter, Rollie Fingers, and Rickey Henderson.
 Additional information pertaining to the history of the Oakland Athletics as well as the current squad can be attained by clicking here.